10 Ways to Declutter and maximise your wardrobe like a pro

 Maintain your staple wardrobe diet.

 Update your wardrobe like a pro.
 There are loads of blogs and articles on wardrobe staples.
+It’s all about personal style and taste, but after you’ve done tip 7, you’ll have a good idea of your staples.
 I personally think you need the following in the best quality and fit you can afford:

 - a good pair of jeans and trousers